temporalio/documentation/docs-src/go/how-to-schedule-a-workflow-in-go.md

 Scheduling [Workflows](/concepts/what-is-a-workflow) is crucial to automation.
 By scheduling [Workflow Executions](/concepts/what-is-a-workflow-execution), you can reduce manual intervention and ensure timely execution of business processes.

-Temporal allows you to execute multiple Schedule operations, either through code or with the [CLI tool](/concepts/what-is-the-temporal-cli).
+Temporal allows you to execute multiple Schedule operations through code, the Web UI, and with the [CLI tool](/concepts/what-is-the-temporal-cli).
 Read on to find out how to create and edit Schedules.

 :::note
-Be sure to [enable Schedules in your environment](/concepts/what-is-a-schedule#limitations) before creating any Schedules.
+If using your own server instead of Temporal Cloud, be sure to [enable Schedules in your environment](/concepts/what-is-a-schedule#limitations) before creating any Schedules.
 :::

 ## Create

-Schedules are created with the `create` action.
+Schedules are created with the `create` call.
-For each new Schedule, tbe Temporal Server generates a unique Schedule ID.
+For each new Schedule, the user generates a unique Schedule ID.

 To create a Schedule in Go, use `ScheduleClient().Create()` on the [Client](/concepts/what-is-the-temporal-client).
 Schedules must be initialized with a Schedule ID, [Spec](/concepts/what-is-a-schedule#spec), and [Action](/concepts/what-is-a-schedule#action) to perform.